12 months…12 ministries EVANGELISM (#4)

 1. He (God) has planted eternity in the human heart.
 Ecclesiastes 3:11

-2. The state of people without Christ is objectively about eternal life, but there is also an also existential loneliness and inner need described as a ‘God shaped blank’.
+2. The truth of eternity and where people spend it is unavoidable.
+There is also an also an existential loneliness and inner need described as a ‘God shaped blank’.

 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect 1 Peter 3:15